AngusAllen/udacity-tournament/README.md

 ## Requirements

 This software has been designed to be used in the VM enironment provided by Udacity using Oracle's VM Virtual Box and Vagrant.
-This environment You can fork/close this by accessing this [GitHub repo](https://github.com/udacity/fullstack-nanodegree-vm).
+You can fork/clone this by accessing this [GitHub repo](https://github.com/udacity/fullstack-nanodegree-vm).

 If you are not using the above environment, the requirements are as follows: